 - SQL Server Express Installation.
-Installing Sage Estimating also installs SQL Server 2008 R2 Express when you select certain installation options.
-Follow this scenario for these conditions: - You are installing Sage Estimating on a standalone workstation or a workgroup server. - You are installing to a server on a domain and you want to use the SQL Server 2008 R2 Express install that comes with the Sage Estimating install package.
+Installing Sage Estimating also installs SQL Server Express when you select certain installation options.
+Follow this scenario for these conditions: - You are installing Sage Estimating on a standalone workstation or a workgroup server. - You are installing to a server on a domain and you want to use the copy of SQL Server Express that comes with the Sage Estimating install package.

-The Sage Estimating install package installs and configures a new SQL Server instance of SQL Server 2008 R2 Express whenever you select one of these install options.
+The Sage Estimating install package installs and configures a new SQL Server instance of SQL Server Express whenever you select one of these install options.
 You can operate the new SQL Server instance alongside an existing SQL Server instance.

-Modified Installation.
+• Modified Installation.
 You have a supported version of SQL Server installed (or plan to have one installed) and you want to manually create a new instance to use with that version.